-6.5 Safeguarding Training and induction
+6.7 Safeguarding Training and induction

 DSL training is very unlikely to take place whilst there remains a threat of the COVID-19 virus.
+In the interim, Designated Safeguarding Leads continue to keep themselves up to date with safeguarding developments through updates from the Trust Safeguarding Lead, Local Authority and Local Safeguarding Children's Board.
 For the period COVID-19 measures are in place, a DSL (or deputy) who has been trained will continue to be classed as a trained DSL (or deputy) even if they miss their refresher training.